 It’s estimated that the combined revenue stream of gate receipts, media rights, sponsorship, and merchandise for professional, college, minor league, and individual sports properties will reach $67.7 billion by 2017.
 The estimated size of the entire global sports industry is $1.5 trillion.

 Skilled professionals are needed to handle every aspect of the giant world of sports— from the management of players, teams, facilities, and events to the marketing and advertising of tickets, games, products, and all-stars.

-Sport management majors at William Woods University get a 360-degree view of the entire industry, which gives them the versatility sport businesses seek in an employee.
-The B.S. in Exercise Science Sport Management concentration includes courses such as Sport Psychology, Marketing, Exercise Physiology, and Sports Law.
+Sports management majors at William Woods University get a 360-degree view of the entire industry, which gives them the versatility sport businesses seek in an employee.
+The B.S. in Exercise Science Sports Management concentration includes courses such as Sport Psychology, Marketing, Exercise Physiology, and Sports Law.
 Students work one-on-one with faculty members, academic advisors, alumni mentors, and industry leaders in valuable professional development opportunities, dynamic internships, and cross-campus student organizations and teams.

 At William Woods University, you will be part of an athletic tradition that goes all the way back to the 1930s, when Helen Stephens, the "Fulton Flash," became a double medalist in the 1936 Olympics.

 I thought I knew sports.
-That was until I started the sport management program.
+That was until I started the sports management program.
 I now have a better appreciation for everyone in the sports field, as well as being much more knowledgeable myself.